Civil, Construction and Environmental Engineering

 Sustainable and Lean Construction

-An introduction to sustainable and lean construction, including application of engineering economics principles to sustainable construction problems.
-Green design, construction, and operations from a project management standpoint.
-Theoretical concepts and industry practices used to model, evaluate, and enhance construction performance through the design and implementation of effective project schedules, construction operations, and contracting relationships.
+Introduces the principles of sustainable and lean construction with an emphasis on improving construction performance through efficient use of resources and effective project delivery.
+The course applies engineering economics to sustainable construction problems and examines green design, construction, and operations from a project management perspective.
+Students explore theoretical concepts and industry practices used to model, evaluate, and enhance construction performance through project scheduling, construction operations, and contracting relationships.

 Prerequisite(s): CE 366